Evgenus/msvspyproj/README.md

  - include rule; [plus][one or more spaces][wildcart]
  - exclude rule; [minus][one or more spaces][wildcart]
  - comment. [sharp][anything]

+Remember _order in this rules is important_.
+First rule that matches filepath - wins.

 The example could be found right here in this project.
 Last time I saw it, it looks like that: